 Lord Mayor of York Fund

-Councillor Chris Cullwick, who is York’s new Lord Mayor has announced which charities the civic party will be fundraising for during their year in office.
+Councillor Chris Cullwick, who is York’s Lord Mayor is supporting the following charities during his Civic year.
 The three local organisations chosen are the mental health charity York Mind, youth homelessness prevention organisation SASH, and The Wilberforce Trust, who are working to support people with visual and sensory impairments.

 Cllr Cullwick became Lord Mayor on the 27th May at a socially distanced Annual Council meeting at the York Assembly Rooms.